-Effective communicators are able to control both what they say and how they say it because they understand the different types of communication.
-This enables them to deliver messages with impact and clarity and help create an atmosphere conducive to great business.
+Effective communicators can control both what they say and how they say it because they understand the different types of communication.
+This enables them to deliver messages with impact and clarity and helps create an atmosphere conducive to great business.

-By the end of this course you will know why effective communication is so important, how to send clear, concise messages and how to hear and correctly understand messages someone sends to you.
+By the end of this short communication skills training course you will know why effective communication is so important, how to send clear, concise messages and how to hear and correctly understand messages someone sends to you.